stennety/mywebsite/_posts/2015-09-15-open-graph-tags-for-facebook.md

 ---
-layout: post
+layout: "post"
-title: Open Graph Tags for Facebook
+title: "Open Graph Tags for Facebook"
 ---

 Facebook has the feature to show a summary of a webpage by writing the URL into a post.
 I will describe which information Facebook use and how its possible to change them.

 <!--more-->

 ## Facebook standard behavior